gazebosim/docs/tools/branch_comparisons.md

 * **D**: Dome
 * **main**: main branch

+> SDFormat is a special case where the release branches should be compared against `merge_N_M_reference` branches instead of other release branches.
+  Be sure to update those branches before using for comparison.

 Library | B ➡️  C | C ➡️  D | D ➡️  main
 ------- | ------ | ------ | -------
 [ign-cmake][ign-cmake] | - | - | [D ➡️  main][ign-cmake-main]